 For example, guidebooks, practical articles, food and travel combination pieces as well as study-abroad guides were all written by someone who most likely traveled on location to write (or shoot, or film) about the place.

 Flexibility and a willingness to jump on a plane on relatively short notice are important aspects of a travel writer or photographer’s job.
 To get started in the field, write about places you travel to, pitch pieces, apply for open positions or respond to calls for articles.
 Keep a travel blog of your own for practice and to show your future employer your writing clips.

 Who do you think of when you think about archeology?
 Despite what many people think, archeology isn’t a profession that means you work inside a museum or at a university.
 However, neither is it always like Indiana Jones in Petra, Jordan.
 (And no, Ross from Friends was a paleontologist).

-To get a job travelling as an archaeologist, you should choose your specialization area such that you’ll maximize your chances of working in the field...somewhere abroad.
-Just be aware that travel will typically take you far from modern day cities, and deep into the jungles, deserts and valleys of the historical epicenters of civilization.
+To get a job traveling that pays well, like as an archaeologist, you should choose your specialization area such that you’ll maximize your chances of working in the field...somewhere abroad.
+Just be aware that travel will typically take you far from modern-day cities, and deep into the jungles, deserts and valleys of the historical epicenters of civilization.